 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

 At Sampo Group, the guidance documents regarding data privacy are the Sampo Group Code of Conduct and the Sampo Group Data Privacy Statement, which are both reviewed annually and approved by the Board of Directors of Sampo plc.
-In addition, each Group company has adopted more detailed policies and guidelines for their own commercial purposes.
+In addition, each Group company has adopted supplementary policies and guidelines for its own purposes.

 * Excluding Hastings